nmmmnu/HM4/README.md

 ##### Get Vector in Binary or Hex Format

 `VGETRAW words 150 i h cat`

 `VGETRAW words 150 i b cat`

 Retrieves the raw representation of the vector for "cat":

+h – output is in hexadecimal format (little-endian)

+b – output is in hexadecimal format (little-endian)

+#### Key-Based Vectors (No LSH Index)

+In HM4, you can store and retrieve individual vectors directly by key without building an LSH index.

+This mode uses the `VK*` command family:

+- `VKSET` – store a vector under a key
+- `VKGET`, `VKGETNORMALIZED`, `VKGETRAW` – retrieve the vector
+- `VKSIMFLAT` – similarity search over keys with a common prefix

+#### Store Vectors in keys

+`VKSET word:frog 300 150 F b BLOB0`

+`VKSET word:cat  300 150 F b BLOB1`

+This stores vectors under keys:

+- "word:frog"
+- "word:cat"

+Parameters:

+- 300 – original dimensionality of the input vector
+- 150 – dimensionality after Random Projection
+- F – vector elements are float32
+- b – vector is passed as a binary blob (little-endian)
+- BLOB0, BLOB1 – the actual vector data (300D binary input)

+Vectors are transformed from 300D to 150D before storage.

+#### Searching a Vectors stored as keys

+`VKSIMFLAT word: 300 160 F C b BLOB 100`

+This command performs a similarity search over all keys starting with the prefix "word:", using flat method (e.g. brute force)

+The result is 100% accurate, but might be slow.

+- **300** – dimensionality of the input query vector
+- **150** – dimensionality of the index (must match how the index was built)
+- **F** – vector elements are floats (must match how the index was built)
+- **C** – use Cosine similarity
+- **b** – the query vector is passed as a binary blob (little-endian)
+- **BLOB** – the binary data representing the query vector **100** – return the 100 nearest results

+#### Additional Vector Key Commands

+##### Get Vector from Key in Human-Readable Format

+`VKGET word:cat 150 F`

+Retrieves the vector from key for key "word:cat".

+- 150 – dimensionality of the vector
+- F – elements are stored as float

+Output: a list of numbers representing each element of the vector

+##### Get Normalized Key Vector with Magnitude

+`VGETNORMALIZED words:cat 150 i cat`

+Retrieves and normalizes the vector from key  "word:cat".

+Returns:

+Output: magnitude and list of numbers representing each element of the vector

+##### Get Key Vector in Binary or Hex Format

+`VGETRAW words 150 i h cat`

+`VGETRAW words 150 i b cat`

+Retrieves the raw representation of the vector from key  "word:cat".

-h – output is in hexadecimal format (little-endian) b – output is in hexadecimal format (little-endian)
+h – output is in hexadecimal format (little-endian)

+b – output is in hexadecimal format (little-endian)